 Day 7 — Torres del Paine National Park

-Venture into Torres del Paine National Park today and choose from a variety of ways to explore, including hiking, walking, and 4x4 or horseback-riding excursions.
+Venture into Torres del Paine National Park today and choose from a variety of ways to explore, including hiking, walking or horseback-riding excursions.
 Encounter the sapphire waters of Laguna Azul and the rushing cascade of the Salto Grande waterfall, and trek to a mountaintop for vistas overlooking the twisting pinnacles of the Torres del Paine.
 Along the way, keep an eye out for some of the area’s resident creatures, including eagles; condors; foxes; and ñandú, an indigenous type of ostrich.
 Tierra Patagonia (B, L, D)

 Day 8 — Torres del Paine National Park

 Delve further into the park on an excursion of your choosing.
 Hike to iceberg-dotted Grey Lake, climb rocky peaks for spectacular views of karst cornices, or take a leisurely walk through the heart of the park’s carved terrain.
 Ride horseback alongside local gauchos across sweeping glacial valleys, enjoying views of the iconic Paine Massif along the way.
 Or visit a nearby working estancia, or ranch, and tour the property to learn about everyday life in Patagonia.
 Tierra Patagonia (B, L, D)

 Day 9 — Torres del Paine National Park